The Smallest Speciality Coffee Espresso Machine. Ever.

 The Picopresso feels like a more sturdy portable coffee maker than the Minipresso or Nanopresso.
 I was impressed that more parts are made from metal, in particular the portafilter, filter basket, tamper and shower head.
 In my view it’s a shame that the water chamber is still made from plastic but I guess a stainless steel water chamber would push the price up.

-We are now dispatching them across Australia!
 The recommended retail price of the Picopresso is AUD$189.90.

 Wacaco have produced a 7 minute video demonstrating how to use the Picopresso.
 It’s well worth watching!